bmckercher/Windows-SDK/README.md

 ## Get Started
 Follow our step-by-step guide to [get started][get-started].

-### Building SDK ###

 To build the SDK follow these steps

 1. Install Visual Studio 2010.
 Make sure that 'Universial Windows App Development Tools' is included in your install.
+2. Download the latest version of doxygen binaries from [here][doxygen].
+Doxygen utility is used for generating documentation from source code.
+Make sure that there are four binaries in the archieve viz. doxygen.exe, doxyindexer.exe, doxysearch.cgi.exe, libclang.dll.
+3. Extract all the four binaries to the empty folder "doxygen" in the project.
-2. Open MagTestApp solution and build.
+4. Open MagTestApp solution and build.
-3. Depending on your configuration (Debug or Release) and CPU.
+5. Depending on your configuration (Debug or Release) and CPU.
 The build output folder will be different.
 	+ MASFoundation SDK output folder has this relative location: "MASFoundation\bin\'CPU'\'Debug or Release'".
 	+ This folder will include .winmd and generated documentation in "Docs\html".
 The .winmd file contains both metadata and implementation.
 This can be used as a reference for other projects.
 	+ MASTestApp is a sample application showing usage of the MASFoundation SDK.